 Attire for All Interview Levels

-You should tailor your level of formality to the position for which you're applying.
-Starbucks has a variety of retail positions available ranging from baristas to district managers.
-You should tailor your attire accordingly.
-For example, a woman applying to be a barista might wear colored slacks and a simple blouse, but a nice skirt and a heel if she were applying to be a manager.
+When it comes to your outfit, tailor your level of formality to the position for which you're applying.
+Starbucks has a variety of retail positions available, ranging from baristas to district managers.
+For example, a woman applying to be a barista might wear colored slacks and a simple blouse, but a tailored skirt and a heel if she were applying to be a manager.

 Starbucks Interview Tips

 That said, if you don't have experience in a café, it's definitely better to be upfront about it.
-Starbucks has a thorough training program to integrate new workers into its service model.
+Starbucks is dedicated to providing skills, training, and pathways to opportunity.

 Take a look at Starbucks' policies and standards page to get a sense of what the company expects of its workers.
 It will give you a good idea of how to answer different questions that might come up in the interview.